sambidiah/Mini-Project-1/README.md

 # Mini-Project-1
 Mini Project 1 - Creating and describing a Network for Cloud Computing

+## Step by Step Config
-# Objectives
+- Objectives

-# Use Cases for This System
+- Use Cases for This System

-# Detailed Step by Step Set up
+- Detailed Step by Step Set up

-# Key Configuration Decisions
+- Key Configuration Decisions

-# Trouble shooting Tips
+- Trouble shooting Tips

+## FAQ

+## Retrospective